 A Conversation with Aira

-In the inaugural episode of Hadley Presents, Ricky Enger and Jonathan Mosen of Aira chat about the ways in which a visual interpreter service can be used to gain valuable visual information while performing a wide variety of tasks.
-The episode touches on a number of topics, including how information from a visual interpreter service is different than input from friends and family, as well as how services such as Aira can enhance travel and leisure activities for blind and low vision users.
+In the inaugural episode of Hadley Presents, Ricky Enger and Jonathan Mosen of Aira chat about the ways in which a visual interpreter service, such as Aira, can be used to gain valuable visual information and enhance travel and leisure activities for blind and low vision users.

 April 5, 2019